Religious institute: 16th century and later

 By the constitution Inter cetera of 20 January 1521, Pope Leo X appointed a rule for tertiaries with simple vows.
 Under this rule, enclosure was optional, enabling non-enclosed followers of the rule to engage in various works of charity not allowed to enclosed religious.
 In 1566 and 1568, Pope Pius V rejected this class of institute, but they continued to exist and even increased in number.
-After at first being merely tolerated, they afterward obtained approval, finally gaining on 8 December 1900 recognition as religious by Pope Leo XIII.
+After at first being merely tolerated, they afterward obtained approval, gaining in December 1900 recognition as religious by Pope Leo XIII.

 Their lives were oriented not to the ancient monastic way of life, but more to social service and to evangelization, both in Europe and in mission areas.
-The number of these "congregations" (not "orders") increased further in the upheavals brought by the French Revolution and subsequent Napoleonic invasions of other Catholic countries, depriving thousands of monks and nuns of the income that their communities held because of inheritances and forcing them to find a new way of living their religious life.
+The number of these "congregations", not "orders", increased further in the upheavals brought by the French Revolution and subsequent Napoleonic invasions of other Catholic countries, depriving thousands of monks and nuns of the income that their communities held because of inheritances and forcing them to find a new way of living their religious life.
 Examples of such institutes are the Claretians, La Salle Brothers, Passionists, Redemptorists, and Vincentians.

 A special case happened in 1540.
 Ignatius of Loyola obtained authorization for the members of the Society of Jesus to be divided into professed with solemn vows and coadjutors with dispensable simple vows.
 The novelty was found in the nature of these simple vows, since they constituted the Jesuit coadjutors as religious in the true and proper sense of the word, with the consequent privileges and exemption of regulars, including them being a diriment impediment to matrimony, etc. In theory, the recognition as religious for simple vows had universal validity, but in practice, the Roman Curia considered it an exclusive privilege to the Society of Jesus.